 Location: Km.
 11, Sasa, Davao City

-St. Joseph the Worker Parish is a beautiful church made of marble and surrounded by verdant trees.
+St. Joseph the Worker Parish is a beautiful marble church surrounded by trees.
 It is one of the first Davao churches that renovated its main building to include air-conditioning.
-In recent years, the church has been developed into a stunning piece of architecture which may well be a tribute to its patron St. Joseph who was himself a carpenter.
+In recent years, the church transformed into a stunning piece of architecture.
+This may well be a tribute to its patron St. Joseph who was himself a carpenter.

 Location: J.P.
 Laurel Avenue, Davao City (fronting SM Lanang Premier)

 This is the only one among Davao churches that does not belong to a parish.
-The quaint church is run by the Discalced Carmelite Nuns who live in the convent adjacent to it.
+The Discalced Carmelite Nuns run the quaint church and they live in the convent adjacent to it.
 Carmelite Monastery’s church building is simplistic in design though the altar is quite intricate and there is a choir loft at the narthex.
-Outside are gardens with images of the Sacred Heart of Jesus, the Blessed Mary and Saint Therese.
+Outside are gardens with images of the Sacred Heart of Jesus, the Blessed Mary, and Saint Therese.

 Location: J.P.
 Laurel Avenue, Davao City (fronting Abreeza Ayala Mall, Seda Hotel)

-About the church: Formally known as the Mother of Perpetual Help Parish, this church is one of the most popular of all Davao Churches.
+Formally known as the Mother of Perpetual Help Parish, this church is one of the most popular of all Davao Churches.
 Perhaps it is because of its accessibility (one jeepney ride from most points in the city) and maybe it’s popular because a lot of locals are devotees to the church’s patron.
-The church is made of stone and has a small chapel at the back where the Blessed Sacrament is exposed even on regular days.
+The small chapel at the back houses the Blessed Sacrament.

 Sta.
 Ana Cathedral